All About Violets: February's Birth Flower

 Myths and Legends of Violets

-Violets hold a storied place in ancient folklore, woven deeply into the myths of Greece and Rome.
+The flower for a February birthday also holds a storied place in ancient folklore, woven deeply into the myths of Greece and Rome.
 These delicate blooms were more than just ornamental; they played a significant role in cultural rituals and legends.

 • Greek Mythology: Violets are said to have flourished from the enchanted music of Orpheus, a legendary figure known for his magical ability to charm all living things.
 In another tale, the goddess Cybele caused violets to sprout where her son's blood fell, marking them as symbols of love and mourning.